 Special Note: female quail will lay eggs with or without a male present—just like chickens!

-Quail are game birds that have petite frames, come in a variety of colors, and have plenty of flare.
+Quail are game birds with petite frames, come in various colors, and have plenty of flare.
 Some people decide to raise quail just because they enjoy their presence and the ornamental quality they bring to their home.
 All-in-all, quail are actually lovely little birds that have a dainty air about them.